ibm-cloud-docs/schematics/sc-agent-update.md

 # Updating agents
 {: #update-agent-overview}

 Update an agent configuration in the currently selected {{site.data.keyword.bpshort}} region to work directly in your cloud infrastructure.
 Updating an agent does not validate or deploy your agent.
-Select the right agent version to update.
+Select the agent version to update.
 You can analyze the activity logs and recover the update.
 {: shortdesc}

 Following are the scenarios you must use agent upgrade.